esaia/interactive-real-estate-website/content/doc/shortcode-placement.md

 # Shortcode Placement

+A shortcode is a WordPress-specific code that can embed files or create objects that would normally require lots of complicated code.

 Easily embed interactive property images anywhere on your WordPress site using our simple shortcode system.

 ## How to Find Your Shortcode